Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 - 10:00 AM: Grand military parade down the Champs-Elysees from the Arc de Triomphe to Place de la Concorde.
 About 90 minutes of troops, horses, military bands, and aircraft flyovers in tricolor smoke.

-- Throughout the day: Free Firemen's Balls (Bals des Pompiers) at fire stations across Paris on July 13 evening (and some on the 14th).
+- July 13 evening (and some on the 14th): Free Firemen's Balls (Bals des Pompiers) at fire stations across Paris.
 Kid-friendly, festive, family vibe in the early hours.

 - Around 9:00 PM: Free concert at Champ de Mars in front of the Eiffel Tower.
 Mainstream French and international acts.
 Crowds start arriving at 4 PM to claim grass.